Mary Wesley: Final years

 But Wesley finally did get tired of her wartime lifestyle, realizing that her way of life had become too excessive: "too many lovers, too much to drink...I was on my way to become a very nasty person".
 When her son Toby Eady read the book, he was so amazed at how much he did not know about his mother that he did not speak to anyone for a week.

 Late in life Wesley ordered her own coffin from a local craftswoman and asked it be finished in red Chinese lacquer.
 She kept it as a coffee table for some time in her sitting room.
 She suggested that she be photographed sitting up in it for a feature in the magazine Country Living, but the idea was politely declined.

 She was appointed a Commander of the Order of the British Empire (CBE) in the 1995 New Year Honours, for services to literature.
-Due to her association with the town Wesley was chosen in 2007 to appear on the 1 Totnes pound note.
+Due to her association with the town of Totnes in Devon, Wesley was chosen in 2007 to appear on the 1 Totnes pound note.